ulisesbocchio/jasypt-spring-boot/README.md

 ## Filter out `PropertySource` classes from being introspected
 Define a comma-separated list of fully-qualified class names to be skipped from introspection.
-This classes will not be wrapped/proxied by this plugin and thereby properties contained in them won't supported encryption/decryption:
+This classes will not be wrapped/proxied by this plugin and thereby properties contained in them won't be supported encryption/decryption:

 ```properties
 jasypt.encryptor.skip-property-sources=org.springframework.boot.env.RandomValuePropertySource,org.springframework.boot.ansi.AnsiPropertySource